 In the course of the analysis, DBRS identified some data inconsistencies impacting both vintage and dynamic performance data provided.
-The issue was identified when comparing the current dataset provided with that provided for previous transactions for similar assets.
-These issues were highlighted and discussed with Santander and updated data sets were subsequently provided.
-DBRS also held discussions with the departments at Santander responsible for the data to better understand the causes and extent of the issues.
-Santander considers this as a one off problem with data extraction which is not expected to reappear.
+The issue was identified when comparing the current dataset provided with the one provided for previous transactions for similar assets.
+These issues were highlighted and discussed with Banco Santander and updated data sets were subsequently provided.
+DBRS also held discussions with the departments at Banco Santander responsible for the data to better understand the causes and extent of the issues.
+Having discussed the extraction protocols, DBRS has determined that the current protocol may lead to more conservative default assumptions as a result of the treatment given to restructured loans.
+Banco Santander treats some restructured loans as a new origination and will mark those loans as defaulted since origination until at least three consecutive instalments have been paid.
+This approach can result in double counting of defaults or recognition of defaults in more punitive vintages.
+The result is a higher base PD calculation by DBRS and consequent higher cumulative default assumptions at each rating stress.
+However, until Banco Santander is able to quantify this effect, DBRS will have to accept the data as provided.

 Despite these issues, DBRS considers the information available to it for the purposes of providing this rating was of satisfactory quality.